panam-dodia/intelligent-rss-mesh/README.md

-# RSS Necromancy 🎃
+# RSS Intelligence Mesh 🌐

-> Resurrecting the dead art of RSS feeds through dark AI magic
+> Resurrecting the dead art of RSS feeds with modern AI intelligence

 An AI-powered RSS intelligence system that detects information cascades across news sources and generates intelligent synthesis using pattern detection and GPT-4.

-**Hackathon Category**: Resurrection (bringing RSS feeds back to life)
+**Hackathon Category**: Resurrection (bringing RSS feeds back to life with modern AI)

 ## 🔮 What It Does

-RSS Necromancy transforms traditional RSS feeds into an intelligent information mesh that:
+RSS Intelligence Mesh transforms traditional RSS feeds into an intelligent information mesh that:

 - **Detects Information Cascades**: Identifies when entities (people, organizations, events) are mentioned across multiple independent sources
 - **Generates AI Synthesis**: Uses GPT-4 to create intelligent briefings that synthesize insights from multiple articles